 - In the left navigation, click Registration settings.

-- Scroll down to Private registration section.
+- Scroll to Privacy protection.

 - Select a privacy option:

 - Privacy protection on (private registration)

 Note: Depending on your domain, you might have the option to limit the personal information that's available to the public, or make all your contact information public.

 Public registration for .COM and .NET domains

 Domains that end with .COM and .NET automatically hide some registration information in WHOIS lookups, even if privacy protection is off.
 By default, only the following information shows:

 If you have a domain that ends with .COM or .NET and choose to show limited contact information in WHOIS, Google generally provides a proxy email address for your domain, like obrs8XXXlje@proxyregistrant.email.
 If someone wants to contact you about your domain, they can reach you via that email address.

 Messages sent to your proxy email address are forwarded to the contact email address you shared when you bought the domain.
 You don't need to do anything else to set up this email address or email forwarding.
 To see your proxy email address, look it up in WHOIS.